The following article was written by a member of Three Counties Sabs in Autumn 2018

 Used by hunts to provide sport?

-“If providing artificial earths, you know where the damn things are” states ‘severnmiles’ quite concisely on 11/10/06 on the Horse & Hound forum online.
+“If providing artificial earths, you know where the damn things [foxes] are” states ‘severnmiles’ quite concisely on 11/10/06 on the Horse & Hound forum online.
+J. Darcy on 29th January 2009 in the www.huntinglife.com forums adds that there is “no uncertainty of how deep or where it will run… [unlike badger setts which can be complex structures]

-Obviously aside from encouraging breeding in order to have foxes for chasing in an area, there’s the ‘added bonus’ of knowing where to specifically go to find a fox if it is an otherwise ‘blank day’ (hounds having picked up no scents in the area).
+Obviously aside from encouraging breeding in order to have foxes for chasing in an area, there’s the ‘added bonus’ of knowing where to specifically go to find a fox if it is an otherwise ‘blank day’ (hounds having picked up no scent in the area of other foxes).
+“A hunt without a fox to chase doesn’t look good” (huffington Post, ‘Foxes in the Barn’, 12th June 2015).

 Additionally, it is far easier to bolt or dig a fox out from an artificial earth rather than a natural earth or a badger sett especially (as these are far more complex structures below ground… hence why they are so often blocked when a hunt is due to meet nearby).
 As “no self-respecting fox would stay above ground if he could keep below” foxes will want to find a place to shelter when being chased by a pack of hounds.

-In June 1998 the Animal Cruelty Investigation Group found 2 cubs caged into an artificial earth in a wood owned by the Sinnington Foxhounds – a local informant had told investigators that a gamekeeper killed a vixen then ‘rescued’ the orphaned cubs, giving them to the hunt: https://www.youtube.com/watch?v=QG-NZ-6fdSA&feature=youtu.be
+In June 1998 the Animal Cruelty Investigation Group found 2 cubs caged into an artificial earth in a wood owned by the Sinnington Foxhounds – a local informant had told investigators that a gamekeeper killed a vixen then ‘rescued’ the orphaned cubs, giving them to the hunt: YouTube Video

-That year Clifford Pellow was quoted in an article in the Independent entitled ‘More hunts in fox-breeding scandal’ (26/6/98) “Artificial earths ensure foxes are attracted to the area and provide foxes for poor scent days”.
+That year Clifford Pellow was quoted in an article in the Independent entitled ‘More hunts in fox-breeding scandal’ (26/6/98) stated that the practice was commonplace and said that “artificial earths ensure foxes are attracted to the area and provide foxes for poor scent days… the theory of pest control is a joke “.
 As a kennelman and huntsman for 23 years before turning anti, he knew a thing or two about hunting practices…

 In May 2015 similar scenes were released by the League Against Cruel Sports from the Pytchley Hunt, including footage of hounds hunting through the covert in which the arttificial earth was situated…

-In “Methods of fox control (pre-ban)” the Masters of Fox Hounds Association state that “the fox is always hunted in territory with which it is familiar.
+In “Methods of fox control (pre-ban)” the Masters of Fox Hounds Association state, in order to argue that foxhunting is a ‘fair sport’ that “the fox is always hunted in territory with which it is familiar.
 It will know where to go to give itself the best chance of escape”.

 How are they made?